phaserjs/phaser/README.md

 * Circle.circumferencePoint using the asDegrees parameter would apply degToRad instead of radToDeg (thanks Ziriax, fixes #509)
 * InputHandler.enableSnap now correctly assigns the snap offset parameters (fixes #515)
 * Objects that are 'fixedToCamera' are now still correctly placed even if the camera is scaled (#512)
+* Changed the define function calls to use named modules, allows pixi, phaser and p2 to reside in 1 file and still be located by requirejs (thanks brejep, #531)

 TO DO: